RE

 Bristol built most of the RE chassis themselves, in their own foundry & chassis assembly line.

-Like all chassis manufacturers, they bought-in various specialist parts.
+Like all chassis manufacturers, they bought-in some specialist parts.

 • Burman – steering boxes.